-The course workload is 200 hours equivalent to 7,5 ECTS (40 hours per week equivalent to 1,5 ECTS).
+The course workload is 200 hours equivalent to 7,5 ECTS.

 The language of instruction is English.

 Please note that all teaching and learning activities - such as lectures, seminars, assignments and assessment tasks - are carried out in English when the language of instruction is English.